+PROCESS

 The PBIS Implementation Blueprint Self-Assessment and Action Planning process is organized around implementation drivers or elements highlighted in the following figure.
 These elements also are considered when conducting systemic implementation activities related to, for example, resource mapping, practice alignment and integration, program evaluation, and local capacity development.